Taxes and Civil Rights; “Constitutionalizing” the Internal Revenue Code (with Kaufman), 82 Yale Law Journal 51 (1972)

 fraternal orders, and therefore not burdened with the same prohibition

 on racial discrimination.

 Date of Authorship for this Version

 Bittker, Boris I. and Kaufman, Kenneth M., "Taxes and Civil Rights; “Constitutionalizing” the Internal Revenue Code" (1972).
 Faculty Scholarship Series.
-Paper 2319.
+2319.